 - I looked at Obsidian, the Zettelkasten method,

 and a little app called

 jrnl, all nifty tools for working with text files.
 These are great for keeping and searching a journal or other notes, but aren’t quite task management.

 For tasks/todos, I kept coming back to PlainTasks.
 Even when I started using VS Code as my primary editor, I’d keep Sublime Text around to view PlainTasks.
 That is, until I discovered the TODO Plus extension.
 It doesn’t have all the features of PlainTasks in SublimeText, but it has the ones I care about and a couple I didn’t know I needed.

 As a plain text file, this method still suffers from the same two drawbacks as before.
 No visualization of the upcoming tasks or of the archive.
 So, because I wasn’t willing to give up the speed of a text file, I decided all it needed was a different view into it.
 This is when I chose to write hqtodo, a single-page web app that uses the TODO+ text file as its backend data source.

 Mermaid and Apexcharts visualizations FTW!

-README file describes how it works, but it essentially displays three things:
+README file describe how it works, but it essentially displays three things:

 - The in-progress and backlogged todos that remain.
 A Mermaid gantt chart is used for this.